pytest-dev/pytest-bdd/README.rst

 Organizing your scenarios
 -------------------------

-The more features and scenarios you have, the more important becomes the question about their organization.
+The more features and scenarios you have, the more important the question of their organization becomes.
 The things you can do (and that is also a recommended way):

 * organize your feature files in the folders by semantic groups: